ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 Using a different pin for the airspeed sensor
 =============================================

--  To assign the airspeed sensor to a specific pin, hook up your flight controller to your PC via USB.
-Start Mission Planner and select the **Connect** button on the upper right of the page.
+-  To assign the airspeed sensor to a specific pin, hook up your autopilot to your PC via USB.
+Start Mission Planner and select the
+   **Connect** button on the upper right of the page.
 -  Select the *Configuration* tab then **Advanced Params** and then the **Adv Parameter List**.
 Scroll down the list to the :ref:`ARSPD_PIN <ARSPD_PIN>`